FihoFi/urn-mrn-fin/navwarn/readme.md

 - `<year>` — four-digit Gregorian year (`YYYY`).
 - `<number>` — sequential number within the series and year

+>[!NOTE]
+>The resource name is formed by providing all defined components, separated by colon.
+Currently only one producer (FI00) is allowed.
+Each series must be defined by at least one character or digit, and the year provided using four digits (2025, 2026 etc.).
+The number may contain only digits.
 ---

 ## 4. Syntax Definition